FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 C. Collaborative Filtering- This system matches persons with similar interests and provides recommendations based on this matching.
 Collaborative filters do not require item metadata like its content-based counterparts.
 In [wikipedia](https://en.wikipedia.org/wiki/Recommender_system) you can find mainly content based filtering and collaborative filtering, plus some others recommender systems.

-Here, with MATLAB, we will extract and analyze big movie data with datastore and tall tables, and explore two types of colaborative filtering recommender systems, one with normal matrices and algorithm "fmincg", and another with sparse matrices and algorithm "codigraf", and observe their differences.
+Here, with MATLAB, we will extract and analyze big movie data with datastore and tall tables, and explore two types of colaborative filtering recommender systems, one with ordinary matrices and algorithm "fmincg", and another with sparse matrices and algorithm "codigraf", and observe their differences.

 EXTRACT